-☆ DISENGAGED EMPLOYEES WILL LEAVE YOUR COMPANY.
+DISENGAGED EMPLOYEES WILL LEAVE YOUR COMPANY.

-The number one reason employees quit is lack of recognition: 65 percent of employees do not feel recognized at work.14 When employees leave they take with them the knowledge, skills and experience that contributed to your success.
+Research shows that employees will look elsewhere for work when they feel under appreciated and undervalued14.
+So it's not good news that sixty-five percent of employees do not feel recognized at work.
+When employees leave they take with them the knowledge, skills and experience that contributed to your success.

-You should expect to pay at least one fifth of an employee's salary to replace that employee.15 This cost includes the following:
+You should expect to pay at least one fifth of an employee's salary to replace that employee15.
+This cost includes the following: